russellnomer/LotteryPro.App/replit.md

 ## Overview

 This is a full-stack web application for generating lottery numbers for Powerball and MegaMillions using statistical analysis.
-The app performs frequency analysis on historical lottery data and provides multiple generation methods including hot numbers, balanced selection, and wheel systems.
+The app performs frequency analysis on historical lottery data, provides multiple generation methods including hot numbers, balanced selection, and wheel systems, and tracks prediction performance against actual lottery results for marketing and improvement purposes.

 ## User Preferences